kschlichter/Home-Assistant-Inovelli-Effects-and-Colors/README.md

     service: script.inovelli_led_zwavejs
     data:
-      area: 'Family Room' # This can also be an idea ID, if you're using a template.
+      area: 'Family Room' # This can also be an adea ID, if you're using a template.
       duration: Forever
       effect: CHASE
       brightness: 8